How to Remove Yourself from Social Catfish (2026 Guide)

 Social Catfish profiles are uniquely dangerous because they bridge online identities with real-world personal information.
 Here is what they can expose:

-- Full name and aliases — your legal name, nicknames, maiden names, and online usernames linked to your identity.
+- Full name and aliases: legal name, nicknames, maiden names, and online usernames linked to your identity.

-- Photos — profile pictures from social media platforms, dating apps, and other public-facing accounts.
-Social Catfish can match images across platforms, connecting different accounts to the same person.
+- Photos: profile pictures from social media, dating apps, and other public accounts.
+Social Catfish matches images across platforms, connecting different accounts to the same person.

-- Social media profiles — links to your accounts on Facebook, Instagram, Twitter, LinkedIn, TikTok, and other platforms, even if you use different names or usernames on each.
+- Social media profiles on Facebook, Instagram, Twitter, LinkedIn, TikTok, and others, even when the usernames are different.

-- Dating profiles — profiles from dating apps and websites, including inactive or deleted accounts that were indexed before removal.
+- Dating profiles from dating apps and websites, including inactive or deleted accounts that were indexed before removal.

-- Phone numbers — personal, work, and mobile phone numbers sourced from commercial data providers and public records.
+- Phone numbers: personal, work, and mobile, sourced from commercial data providers and public records.

-- Email addresses — personal and professional email addresses linked to your identity across various online registrations and data sources.
+- Email addresses linked to your identity across online registrations and broker data.

-- Current and past addresses — physical addresses from property records, voter files, and commercial databases.
+- Current and past addresses from property records, voter files, and commercial databases.

-The photo and social media aggregation is what makes Social Catfish uniquely concerning.
-Someone can upload a photo of you — taken from your Instagram, a dating app, or even a photo they took without your knowledge — and potentially discover your real name, home address, and phone number.
-For people in sensitive situations (domestic violence survivors, public figures facing harassment, individuals with stalkers), this capability is particularly dangerous.
+The photo and social media aggregation is the dangerous part.
+Someone can upload a photo of you (from your Instagram, a dating app, or one they took without your knowledge) and potentially discover your real name, home address, and phone number.
+For domestic violence survivors, public figures facing harassment, and anyone with a stalker, that capability is genuinely life-threatening.

 Step-by-Step: How to Remove Your Social Catfish Profile

-Social Catfish provides an opt-out page, though it is sometimes difficult to access due to bot protection.
-Here is the process:
+Social Catfish has an opt-out page.
+Accessing it is sometimes blocked by bot protection.
+The process:

 Step 1: Find Your Social Catfish Profile

 Go to socialcatfish.com and search for yourself.
 You can search by name, phone number, email, or username.
-You may need to try multiple search methods since Social Catfish indexes profiles from different sources.
-When you find your listing, click through to your full profile page.
+Try multiple methods since Social Catfish indexes profiles from different sources.
+Click your listing to open the full profile.

-You can also search Google for "your name" site:socialcatfish.com to find your profile without navigating the site directly.
+You can also search Google for "your name" site:socialcatfish.com to find your profile without navigating the site.

 Step 2: Copy Your Profile URL

-Once you are on your profile page, copy the complete URL from your browser's address bar.
-You will need to paste this URL into the opt-out form.
-The URL typically looks like https://socialcatfish.com/results/name/john-smith/....
+Copy the complete URL from your browser's address bar.
+You will paste it into the opt-out form.
+The URL looks like https://socialcatfish.com/results/name/john-smith/....

 Step 3: Go to the Opt-Out Page

-Navigate to socialcatfish.com/opt-out/.
-This is Social Catfish's official removal request page.
+Go to socialcatfish.com/opt-out/.
+This is Social Catfish's official removal page.

-Important: As of early 2026, Social Catfish has added Cloudflare Turnstile protection to their opt-out page.
-This means you may encounter a "Just a moment" verification screen that can block access entirely from certain networks.
-If you cannot get past this screen, see the tips section below for workarounds.
+Heads up: Social Catfish added Cloudflare Turnstile to their opt-out page in early 2026.
+You may hit a "Just a moment" verification screen that blocks access entirely from some networks.
+Workarounds in the tips section below.

 Step 4: Paste Your Profile URL and Submit